ceguez/Landscape-Architect-Library/README.md

 **In Progress**

-* Implementing authentication/authorization using Spring Security and Jason Web Token.
+* Implementing authentication/authorization using Spring Security and JWT (Json Web Token).
 * Integrating AWS S3 to store images of plants.
 * Defining requirements to source data from a third party's database.
 * Dockerizing App.